Japanese destroyer Asashio (1936): Naval battles of Guadalcanal

 On 7 January, Asashio and Desdiv 8 escorted Zuikaku, Mutsu and Suzuya from Truk to Kure, then returned to Truk.
 On 7 February, Desdiv 8 repeated the escort mission to Kure with the carrier Chūyō.
 The division then escorted another convoy from Truk to Rabaul, and a troop transport run from Rabaul to Madang and back.
 Desdiv 8 was assigned to Destroyer Squadron 3 of the IJN 8th Fleet on 25 February.

 Battle of the Bismarck Sea

 On 3 March 1943, Asashio and Desron 3 escorted a troop convoy from Rabaul towards Lae.
 In the Battle of the Bismarck Sea, the convoy was hit by an Allied air attack.
 After weathering the first waves, Asashio was bombed and strafed later in the day while attempting to rescue survivors from destroyer Arashio and troopship Nojima Maru.
 She was lost with some 200 men, approximately 45 nmi southeast of Finschhafen, New Guinea at position (07°15′S 148°15′E).
-Among the casualties was Commander Destroyer Division 8, Captain Yasuo Sato.
+Among the casualties was Destroyer Division 8 Commander, Captain Yasuo Sato.
 Few survivors escaped in a lifeboat that also rescued Nojima Maru's captain.

 Asashio was removed from the navy list on 1 April 1943.